stayn1ght/microbiome_analysis/README.md

 # microbiome_analysis
-qiime2 pipeline for human gut microbiome analysis
+qiime2 pipeline are used for human gut microbiome analysis

 incuding 16s ITS 18s sequencing data